shiehXJ/TuriX-CUA/README.md

 **October 16, 2025** - 🚀 Big news for automation enthusiasts!
 TuriX now fully supports the cutting-edge **Qwen3-VL** vision-language model, empowering seamless PC automation across both **macOS** and **Windows**.
 This integration boosts task success rates by up to 15% on complex UI interactions (based on our internal benchmarks), making your desktop workflows smarter and faster than ever.
 Whether you're scripting daily routines or tackling intricate projects, Qwen3-VL's advanced multimodal reasoning brings unparalleled precision to the table.

 Ready to level up?
-Update your `config.json` with `"model": "qwen3-vl"` and start automating—happy hacking! 🎉
+Update your `config.json` and start automating—happy hacking! 🎉

 *Stay tuned to our [Discord](https://discord.gg/BRxXtnGg) for tips, user stories, and the next big drop.*